subscreasy/subscreasy-javascript-client/docs/SubsriptionResourceApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //apiKey.apiKeyPrefix = 'Token';

-var apiInstance = new ApiDocumentation.SubsriptionResourceApi();
+var apiInstance = new SubscreasyJsClient.SubsriptionResourceApi();

-var request = new ApiDocumentation.StartSubscriptionRequest(); // StartSubscriptionRequest | request
+var request = new SubscreasyJsClient.StartSubscriptionRequest(); // StartSubscriptionRequest | request

 var callback = function(error, data, response) {